-- We recommend booking both tickets at the same time, but please ensure that the date for Part Two is AFTER the date that you have booked for Part One.
+- We recommend booking both tickets at the same time, but please ensure that the date for Part Two is at least 1 week after the date that you have booked for Part One.

 - Once you have successfully booked your ticket eventbrite will automatically send a confirmation email to the email address that you provided – but you may need to check your Junk or Spam inbox for it.
 If you do not receive this email, it either means that you have entered your email address incorrectly or that you were not successful booking a ticket.

 If your only suitable course date/time is already fully booked please still click on the link and register yourself for the waiting list.
 We often have a few cancellations a few days prior to the event.